Skin Cancer Detection | Skin Cancer Treatment Skin Cancer Screening

 Topical treatments (creams) usually have the best cosmetic outcome.
 Radiation can have a great outcome, but should be reserved for those whom are not surgical candidates or who are older.
 Mohs' surgery does not result in a "bad scar", it is the "reconstructive surgery" after the Mohs' that will determine how the wound will look to a large degree.

-Skin cancer detection: The diagnosis of skin cancer is most often done by a visual inspection.
-Dr. Bader will look at the lesion and make a determination whether or not it is likely or possibly malignant.
+The diagnosis of skin cancer is almost always done by a visual inspection.
+The Dermatologist will look at the suspicious lesion and make a determination whether or not it is likely or possibly malignant (cancerous).
 For some pigmented lesions, dermoscopy (a magnifying lens with a light at the periphery) can be used to assist in this decision making process.

-When a cancer is suspected, a skin biopsy is taken, sent to a laboratory, and evaluated under the microscope by a Dermatopathologist.
-In many cases, special tests are performed to look at specific proteins that may be present that are more likely to be found in certain benign and malignant tumors.
-A diagnosis will be given based on that pathological examination under the microscope.
+If a skin cancer is suspected, a skin biopsy is taken, sent to a laboratory, and evaluated under the microscope by a Dermatopathologist--a doctor who specializes in skin pathology.
+In some cases, special tests are performed in the lab to look at specific proteins that may be present in the skin.
+The proteins tested for help differentiate between benign and malignant tumors or the type of tumor, thus helping the dermatopathologist come to an accurate diagnosis.

-While there are some electronic or photographic devices or apps that can help "assist" with this process, there is nothing that is better than the well-trained naked eye of a board-certified Dermatologist.
+While there are some electronic or photographic devices, or even phone apps now, that can help "assist" with this process, there is nothing that is better than the well-trained naked eye of a board-certified Dermatologist and a Dermatoscope.

 How is a skin cancer screening performed?

-People are commonly surpised when we ask them to disrobe for this screening process.
-A skin cancer screening is visual--we look at the patient, preferably from head to toe.
-We cannot screen patients like they do in an airport--fully dressed and scanned by a machine.
+People are commonly surprised when we ask them to disrobe for a skin cancer screening.
+A skin cancer screening is visual--the Dermatologist looks at the patient, preferably from head to toe, and even between the toes.
+Many patients assume that patients are screened like they do in an airport--fully dressed and scanned by a machine.
+This is not the case!
 The doctor must see the skin.
+Photographs may be taken.
+Some will use computerized systems to evaluate the photographs, often done before the visit, which often looks for "new lesions" or "changes" in existing lesions.

 If you are in need of a 'skin cancer screening near me', look no further.